-Jaundice is yellowing of the skin and eyes.
-This condition forms when there is too much bilirubin in your system.
+Jaundice is the medical term that describes yellowing of the skin and eyes.
+Jaundice itself is not a disease but it is a symptom of several possible underlying illnesses.
+Jaundice forms when there is too much bilirubin in your system.
 Bilirubin is a yellow pigment that is formed by the breakdown of dead red blood cells in the liver.
 Normally, the liver gets rid of bilirubin along with old red blood cells.

 Yellow-tinted skin and eyes characterize jaundice.
-In more severe cases, the whites of your eyes may turn brown.
+In more severe cases, the whites of your eyes may turn brown or orange-colored.
 You may also have dark urine and pale stools.

-If an underlying health condition such as hepatitis is to blame for jaundice, you might experience other symptoms, such as excessive fatigue and vomiting.
+If an underlying health condition such as viral hepatitis is to blame for the jaundice, you might experience other symptoms, such as excessive fatigue and vomiting.

 Some people misdiagnose themselves when they experience yellow skin.
-According to the National Institutes of Health (NIH), patients who have jaundice usually have both yellow-colored skin and eyes.
-If you only have yellow skin, you may simply have too much beta-carotene in your system (NIH, 2011).
-Beta-carotene is an antioxidant found in carrots and pumpkin.
-An overdose of this antioxidant is not a cause of jaundice.
+According to the Merck Manual, patients who have jaundice usually have both yellow-colored skin and yellow-colored eyes.
+If you only have yellow skin, it’s maybe due to having too much beta carotene in your system.
+Beta carotene is an antioxidant found in foods such as carrots, pumpkins, and sweet potatoes.
+An excess of this antioxidant is not a cause of jaundice.

 Old red blood cells travel to your liver, where they’re broken down.
-Bilirubin is the yellow pigment formed by the liver’s breakdown of these old cells.
-Jaundice occurs when your liver doesn’t break down bilirubin the way it is supposed to.
+Bilirubin is the yellow pigment formed by the breakdown of these old cells.
+Jaundice occurs when your liver doesn’t metabolize bilirubin the way it’s supposed to.

 Your liver might be damaged and unable to perform this process.
-Sometimes, the bilirubin simply can’t make it to your digestive tract to be eventually removed through your stool.
-In other cases, there may be too much bilirubin trying to enter the liver at once or too many red blood cells dying at one time.
+Sometimes, the bilirubin simply can’t make it to your digestive tract, where it normally would be removed through your stool.
+In other cases, there may be too much bilirubin trying to enter the liver at once, or too many red blood cells dying at one time.

 Jaundice in adults is often indicative of: